Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: Extension to linear models

 We illustrate this point with an example based on a subset of the data on brain and body weights for 100 species of placental mammals reported in~\cite{sacher1974relation}.
 Here, for the measurements on the~21 species of primates included in the data set, we consider the simple linear regression of the natural logarithm of brain weight on the natural logarithm of body weight.
 Standardized and studentized residual plots are presented in the top row of Figure~\ref{fig:mammals_residuals}.
 Two species stand out: \textit{Homo Sapiens} (with large positive residuals) and \textit{Gorilla Gorilla} (with large negative residuals).
 Both are flagged as outliers at the 0.05 level with respective p-values of 0.0034 and 0.0301 (unadjusted for multiplicity of comparisons).

 The extent to which these two species outlie compared to the other 19 species is clearly different.
 As evidenced visually in both plots, the residual for \textit{Homo Sapiens} is further removed from the bulk of the residuals than the residual for \textit{Gorilla Gorilla} and this impression is more notably accentuated in the studentized residual plot.
 This is due to the nonlinear relationship between standardized and studentized residuals which causes the difference in absolute size between the two to increase monotonically as the absolute size of the standardized residual goes from 1 to infinity.
-In particular, comparing the two residual plots, the size of such difference becomes very noticeable when the absolute value of the standardized residual exceeds a value of about 2.5.
+In particular, {as shown in Figure~\ref{fig:mammals_residuals_diff},} the size of such difference becomes very noticeable when the absolute value of the standardized residual exceeds a value of about 2.5.

 In our example, the absolute difference between studentized and standardized residuals is 0.6563 (very noticeable) for \textit{Homo Sapiens}, 0.2394 (noticeable) for \textit{Gorilla Gorilla}, and between 0.0011 and 0.0273 (hardly noticeable) for all other species.
 The displays in the bottom line of Figure~\ref{fig:mammals_residuals}, being based on $F_\text{null}$ and $F_\text{trad}$ which are the squared versions of the standardized and studentized residuals, emphasize even more the features just described.
 In summary, the displays based on the studentized residuals and on $F_\text{trad}$ can focus the analyst's attention on the most extreme cases more effectively than those based on the standardized residuals and on $F_\text{null}$.